Augustus Caesarism

 In 2 BC, Augustus was awarded the title "Pater Patriae" (Father of the Country) by the Roman Senate.
 This honorary title was given in recognition of his significant contributions to the stability, prosperity, and restoration of Rome following the turmoil of the late Republic.
 It highlighted Augustus's role as a unifying and paternal figure for the Roman state.

 In AD 4, Augustus formally adopted Tiberius as his son and heir.
 Along with this adoption, Tiberius was granted tribunician power for ten years, which was a significant step in preparing him for succession.
-This move was part of Augustus's careful planning to ensure a smooth transition of power and stability for the Roman Empire.
-Tiberius's tribunician power gave him significant authority, reinforcing his position as Augustus's chosen successor.
+This move was part of Augustus' careful planning to ensure a smooth transition of power and stability for the Roman Empire.
+Tiberius' tribunician power gave him significant authority, reinforcing his position as Augustus's chosen successor.

 Augustus died on August 19, 14 AD, in Nola.
 His stepson Tiberius succeeds him as emperor.
 Augustus is deified by the Roman Senate, and the Julio-Claudian Dynasty continues under Tiberius.